 - Click on OK and save the settings.

 Whenever you found a browser not loading web pages, Flushing and renewing DNS is a very good way to fix these types of errors.
-This is quite easy to perform and it is very effective to fix ERR_NAME_NOT_RESOLVED on chrome browser.
+This is quite easy to perform and it is very effective to fix ERR_NAME_NOT_RESOLVED on the Chrome browser.

 - Open the command prompt as administrator